 When selecting your U-Haul truck for your move, you can select a pickup truck, a cargo van, a 10-foot truck, a 15-foot U-Haul truck, a 20-foot truck, or a 26-foot U-Haul truck.

-What fits into a U-Haul truck?
+What Fits Into a U-Haul Truck?

-Each U-Haul truck can fit different spaces into the truck.
+Each U-Haul truck rental can fit different spaces into the truck.
 A pickup truck can fit small loads or a studio apartment.
 A cargo van can fit a studio apartment or deliveries.
 A 10-foot truck can fit a studio apartment or a 1-bedroom apartment.

 A 15-foot U-Haul truck can fit a one-bedroom home or a two-bedroom apartment.
 A 20-foot truck can fit a 2-bedroom home or a three-bedroom apartment.
 A 26-foot truck can fit a 3-bedroom or 4-bedroom home.